squid-cache/squid2/helpers/negotiate_auth/squid_kerb_auth/readme.txt

 4 Miscellaneous

-If squid_kerb_auth doesn't determine for same reason the right service principal you can provide it with -s HTTP/fqdn.
+If squid_kerb_auth doesn't determine for some reason the right service principal you can provide it with -s HTTP/fqdn.

 If you serve multiple Kerberos realms add a HTTP/fqdn@REALM service principal per realm to the